arkatebi/OpenWorld-problem/doc/getDataSet.md

 python xTract_reevalSet -I1=evalSet-1.bpo.1.map -I2=uniprot_sprot.dat.2012_01 -N=P -O=evalSet-2
 python xTract_reevalSet -I1=evalSet-1.cco.1.map -I2=uniprot_sprot.dat.2012_01 -N=C -O=evalSet-2
 ```

 The first input argument is the map file at time t1 from ES-1.
 The second input
 argument is the SwissProt file at t2.
 The third argument is the ontology
 name and the fourth argument is the prefix for the output file name.
 It
-generates the following output files - one sequence file in fasta format
+generates the following output files - one sequence file in FASTA format
 and one map file for each ontology:

 ```